Kitware/vtk-book/VTKBook/08Chapter8.md

 } //for each polygon or triangle strip } //for each cell
 ```

-This same approach is used in the vtkRotationalExtrusionFilter (**Figure 8-40**(b)).
+This same approach is used in the vtkRotationalExtrusionFilter ({ref}`Figure 8-40 <Figure-8-40>`(b)).
 The difference between these two functions is that the type of motion is rotational as compared to linear (vtkLinearExtrusionFilter).
 These two filters can be used to perform some nifty modelling operations.
 Linear extrusion can be used to create bar charts with arbitrary cross sections, or to sweep out three-dimensional fonts.
 The rotational extrusion filter can be used to create rotationally symmetric objects such as bottles or wine glasses.
-Examples of these techniques are shown in **Figure 8-41**.
+Examples of these techniques are shown in {ref}`Figure 8-41 <Figure-8-41>`.

 **Find Cells**.
 In this example we combine picking and a topological operation to select cells sharing a common point.
-Specifically, we use vtkPointPicker and the topological dataset operation GetPointCells(). **Figure 8-42** depicts this operation.
+Specifically, we use vtkPointPicker and the topological dataset operation GetPointCells(). {ref}`Figure 8-42 <Figure-8-42>` depicts this operation.
 We have also included a fragment of C++ code implementing this procedure.
 Note that this procedure will work for any dataset type, even if the geometry is implicitly defined (e.g., vtkImageData).

 The most difficult part of this procedure is the picking process.
 The selection point must be specified in pixel coordinates.
 The vtkPointPicker converts these coordinates into world and then dataset coordinates using the renderer in which the pick occurred.
 (The renderer uses the transformation matrix of its active camera to perform coordinate transformation.)

 The picking process is conveniently managed in vtkRenderWindowInteractor.
 This object allows the specification of functions to execute just before picking and just after picking (i.e., "AddObserver StartPickEvent" and "AddObserver EndPickEvent").
 Using this facility we can define a post-picking function to retrieve the point id and then execute the GetPointCells() operation.
-This process is shown in **Figure 8-42**.
+This process is shown in {ref}`Figure 8-42 <Figure-8-42>`.

 {#Figure-8-41 .figure-target}
 &nbsp;